objStevo/Applied-Mathematics/README.md

 #Project 1-128B

-This function tries to obtain an approximation to the solution % of Ax=b by means of the Gauss-Seidel algorithm. %Inputs: n = size
+This function tries to obtain an approximation to the solution of Ax=b by means of the Gauss-Seidel algorithm.
+Inputs:
+ n = size
  A is an n x n matrix
  b is a vector of size n